 Some casinos are doing things a bit differently these days.
 Perhaps a casino will offer you a bonus for your first five deposits (usually of less and less value).
 Perhaps, like Casumo, you will be taken on an adventure.
 You’ll receive points, treasures and trophies to level up to the next universe.
 You’ll even earn Kung-Fu like belts so you know just how skilled you are.

 A particularly innovative bonus scheme was recently launched by OJO casino.
-In a bid to capitalise on the cultural moment, they are focused on transparency, fairness and an approach to Terms and Conditions designed to help the player, not confuse them.
+In a bid to capitalise on the cultural moment, they are focussed on transparency, fairness and an approach to Terms and Conditions designed to help the player, not confuse them.
 They have decided to do away with wagering requirements entirely AND when they do offer free spins, any winnings do become real money.

 So why are they taking such a drastically different approach?
 Totally Gaming’s response to an article entitled “What do Millennials want?” sums it up quite succinctly: “Transparency and instant gratification seem to be the key factors in attracting and retaining millennials as customers whichever business you operate in, gambling included.”
 Is this the first true example of “something for nothing” in the online casino world?